Dethridge wheel: Channel automation controversy

 Although the turn of the century largely marked the end of the Dethridge wheel's widespread use, there was still frequent debate behind the newer Channel Automation.
 Automation that was heavily influenced by the Northern Victoria Renewals Project and channel automation systems which were introduced in 2002 left irrigators in controversy.
 The new FlumeGates that were introduced to several northern irrigation points promised to improve ordering time and speed up irrigation.
 Regardless of the improvements or lack thereof, the channel automation received negative feedback and ultimately left the Victorian Government confused.

 Data

-The Dethridge Wheel was used as a hydroelectric power generator and it was used in experiments by many different scientific studies.
-Its importance as a low head power generator was backed up by statistics relating to Hydropower.
-Out of all the world's total renewable and green electricity supply, Hydropower makes up 76%.
-The Dethridge Wheel was found to have an efficiency of 60% when it is implemented for electricity.
+The Dethridge wheel was used as a hydroelectric power generator and it was used in experiments by many different scientific studies.
+Its importance as a low head power generator was backed up by statistics relating to hydropower.
+Out of all the world's total renewable and green electricity supply, hydropower makes up 76%.
+The Dethridge wheel was found to have an efficiency of 60% when implemented for electricity.

-Research conducted in Indonesia found that the efficiency of the Dethridge Wheel when being used for hydropower decreases when the water discharge is increased, This observation was attributed to the rotation of the wheel not being in proportion to the discharge of water.
+Research conducted in Indonesia found that the efficiency of the Dethridge wheel when being used for hydropower decreases when the water discharge is increased.
+This observation was attributed to the rotation of the wheel not being in proportion to the discharge of water.